alisoltani1383/Fundamental-of-Intelligent-Systems-2025/MiniProject1/README.md

-# Mini Project 1 — Fuzzy System & Neural Network Implementation
+# 🧠 Mini Project 1 - Fundamentals of Intelligent Systems

-This mini-project is part of the **Fundamentals of Intelligent Systems** course and consists of two implementations that demonstrate key AI learning mechanisms: **Fuzzy Logic Modeling** and **Neural Network Learning**.

----

-## 🧮 Part 1 — Fuzzy System (Q4)

-### Objective
-To implement a **fuzzy inference system** that predicts the **Mackey-Glass time series** using the **table lookup method**.

-### Description
-- Designed fuzzy sets and membership functions for input/output variables.
-- Constructed a fuzzy rule base to define relationships.
-- Implemented fuzzification, inference, and defuzzification processes.
-- Evaluated performance by comparing fuzzy predictions with actual values.

-### Tools & Libraries
+## 📘 HW1 - Question 4
+**Objective:**
+Analyze the provided notebook for intelligent system concepts implementation.

+**Description:**
+This notebook focuses on solving Question 4 from the Fundamentals of Intelligent Systems homework.
+It includes implementation of algorithms and reasoning processes used in intelligent decision-making.

+**Tools & Libraries:**
 - Python
 - NumPy
+- Pandas
 - Matplotlib
+- Scikit-learn

+### 🧩 Learning Outcomes
+- Understand and implement intelligent decision-making systems.
+- Apply data-driven reasoning methods.
+- Analyze algorithmic performance and interpret outcomes.

+### 👨‍💻 Author
+Ali Soltani

+### 📅 Course Information
+Fundamentals of Intelligent Systems - Mini Project 1 (Fall 2025)

 ---

-## 🧠 Part 2 — Neural Network (Q5)

-### Objective
-To develop and train a **single hidden-layer neural network (MLP)** for function approximation.

-### Description
-- Initialized network weights and biases.
-- Applied **delta learning rule** for supervised training.
-- Computed mean squared error (MSE) during training to assess convergence.
-- Visualized learning progress and final approximation accuracy.

-### Tools & Libraries
+## 📗 HW1 - Question 5
+**Objective:**
+Further exploration of intelligent systems concepts with practical data analysis.

+**Description:**
+This notebook expands on Question 5, focusing on advanced reasoning and learning techniques such as supervised or unsupervised learning.
+Visualizations and evaluations are provided.

+**Tools & Libraries:**
 - Python
 - NumPy
+- Pandas
 - Matplotlib
-- Scikit-learn (optional utility functions)
+- Scikit-learn

----

-## 🧩 Learning Outcomes
+### 🧩 Learning Outcomes
-- Understanding of fuzzy inference system design and rule-based modeling.
-- Practical experience in implementing a neural network from scratch.
-- Familiarity with learning algorithms and their effect on model accuracy.

----
+- Implement more advanced intelligent models.
+- Understand the evaluation of intelligent systems.
+- Visualize and interpret learning results effectively.

-## 👨‍💻 Author
+### 👨‍💻 Author
-**Ali Soltani**
-Khajeh Nasir Toosi University of Technology
-Department of Electrical Engineering

----
+Ali Soltani

-## 📅 Course Information
+### 📅 Course Information

-**Course:** Fundamentals of Intelligent Systems
+Course: Fundamentals of Intelligent Systems
-**Semester:** Fall 2025
+Semester: Fall 2025
-**Instructor:** Dr. Mahdi Aliyari-Shoorehdeli
+Instructor: Dr. Mahdi Aliyari-Shoorehdeli